 \subsubsection{Question Design}

-The questions underwent iterative refinement based on user interaction patterns.
-The initial question set consisted mainly of yes/no questions, with the only adaptation being a prompt for the agnet to request examples of symptoms when participants responded "yes."
-This format elicited primarily short yes/no responses and only brief examples.
-After observing the first five participants, the question set was substantially revised to mimic a clinician interview style that begins with open-ended questions, then uses follow-up questions to explore participants' responses in greater depth.
+Initial questions consisted mainly of yes/no formats, with the only adaptation being a prompt for the agent to request examples of symptoms when participants responded "yes."
+This format elicited primarily short yes/no responses and only brief examples with the first five participants, at which point the question set was substantially revised to mimic a clinician interview style that begins with open-ended questions, then uses follow-up questions to explore participants' responses in greater depth.
 Due to these significant changes in the question set, the first five participants were not included in this analysis.